-British audiences may discern shades of Peter Kay’s Phoenix Nights in Bad Acid, particularly given the setting and thick regional dialect, while anyone familiar with the mockumentary stylings of Ricky Gervais & Stephen Merchant’s The Office will undoubtedly see a little David Brent in our leading man.
+British audiences may discern shades of Peter Kay’s Phoenix Nights in Bad Acid, particularly given the setting and thick regional dialect, while anyone familiar with the mockumentary styling of Ricky Gervais & Stephen Merchant’s The Office will undoubtedly see a little David Brent in our leading man.
 We’re desperate not to like him, cringe as he says precisely the wrong thing increasingly on cue, and attempt to hold him in contempt for these crimes.

 But it is fruitless and Beint’s all-in turn wins us over effortlessly from the very first simsalabim.
 Support is no less at home and both Bowyer and Croft give hugely creditable accounts of themselves; but this is Marvin’s magic show dagnabbit and he really could have no finer representation than Beint.

 Chaudoir’s wry delight would slot beautifully into a five-piece horror anthology and, indeed, his motivation for Bad Acid stems back to the heyday of Amicus.
 However, just like the lamp itself, there is far more here than initially meets the eye.
 After our 17-minute trip has concluded and we’ve prepared ourselves for the inevitable come down, it keeps on flashing back and that is as telltale a sign as they come of a story not yet fully told.